-Using a Self directed IRA to buy notes have become a popular investment options for many retirement account investors.
+Using a Self-Directed IRA to but notes has become a popular investment option for many retirement account investors.
 This is also known as a Self-Directed IRA hard money loan.

 What is a Self Directed IRA?

 A Self-Directed IRA is not a term of art and you will not find it anywhere in the Internal Revenue Code.
 A Self-Directed IRA simply refers to an IRA account which allows the IRA holder to invest in traditional assets.
 This includes stocks, bonds and ETFs (Exchange Traded Funds).
 More notably, it also allows the IRA holder to make alternative assets, such as real estate or even cryptocurrencies.
 In the last several years, the number of Self-Directed IRA accounts has grown significantly.

 What is Note Loan?

 No Tax on Interest Earned When Using a Self-Directed IRA to Buy Notes

 The best part of using a Self-Directed IRA to invest in notes is that you get to invest in what you know and understand.
 Additionally, Self-Directed IRAs are often seen as a valuable diversification option and hedge against inflation.
 Moreover, the interest generated from the note loan would flow back to the self directed IRA without tax.

 In general, note loans can either be secured or unsecured.
 When using a Self-Directed IRA to invest in note loans it is critical that the borrower not be a “disqualified person.”
 A “disqualified person” is essentially the IRA holder and any of his or her lineal descendants.
 Additionally, any entities such persons control.
 In other words, one cannot use a Self-Directed IRA to buy notes to lineal descendants or an entity associated with a “disqualified person.”

 5 Steps to Using a Self directed IRA to buy notes

-Below is a step-by-step breakdown of how one can use a self-directed IRA or checkbook control IRA to make a loan to a non-disqualified person or invest in a note loan:
+Below is a step-by-step breakdown of how one can use a Self-Directed or checkbook control IRA to make a loan to a non-disqualified person or invest in a note loan: